khaireddine24/react-interview-test/README.md

 This interview test is a movie listing app built with **React**, **Vite**, **TailwindCSS**, and **Redux**.
 The app features a responsive design, dynamic filtering, a YouTube-style like/dislike ratio gauge, and pagination.

 ## Task :
-+Display movies in cards with:
++Display movies in cards with: <br/>
-  -The title in bold.
+  -The title in bold.<br/>
-  -The category.
+  -The category.<br/>
-  -A YouTube-style gauge showing the like/dislike ratio.
+  -A YouTube-style gauge showing the like/dislike ratio.<br/>
   -Cards should be displayed side by side and responsive.
-When the window is resized, cards should shift to the next line.
+When the window is resized, cards should shift to the next line.<br/>
-  -Add a delete button on the cards to remove them.
+  -Add a delete button on the cards to remove them.<br/>
-  -Add a toggle like/dislike button.
+  -Add a toggle like/dislike button.<br/>
   -Add a filter by category (multi-select), where categories are dynamically retrieved from the movies.
-If all movies in a category are deleted, the category should no longer appear.
+If all movies in a category are deleted, the category should no longer appear.<br/>

-+Add pagination with the following features:
++Add pagination with the following features:<br/>
-  -Previous/Next buttons.
+  -Previous/Next buttons.<br/>
-  -Option to choose the number of items per page (4, 8, or 12).
+  -Option to choose the number of items per page (4, 8, or 12).<br/>

 ## Features